psychemedia/storytelling-notes/undutiful-daughter.md

 "Who told you that?" asked her mother.

-"It was said by the dog when he uttered 'Wow- wow.'"
+"It was said by the dog when he uttered 'Wow-wow.'"

 "I would not believe the bark of a dog," said her mother.